 How much do you spend on R&D?

-Is your company a buyer of technology?
+Is your company a buyer of cutting-edge technologies?
 Have you acquired competitors?

 What is your experience and expertise with companies in my industry and of a similar size?